David-McKenna/udpPacketManager/README.md

 Performance can be improved in the GCC path by modifying the default THREADS variable to be between 8 and the number of raw cores (not including hyper-threads) per CPU installed in your machine, though including too many threads causes performance degradation extremely quickly.
 The number of threads can be set at run time as well.

+Installing ICC is now free using the [Intel oneAPI repositories](https://software.intel.com/content/www/us/en/develop/articles/installing-intel-oneapi-toolkits-via-apt.html), or you can just install the IOMP library (`intel-oneapi-openmp intel-oneapi-runtime-openmp`) and use GCC if you include `IOMP=1` as a enviroment or Makefile input flag.

 #### Using ICC built objects with GCC/NVCC
 While ICC offers significant performance improvements, if downstream objects cannot be compiled with ICC/ICPC, you will need to include extra flags to link in the Intel libraries as they cannot be statically included.
 As a result, these flags need to be included.